 Can I change my event distance or transfer my entry to someone else?

 Transfers between distances are permitted as long as any increase in fee is paid.
 There will be no partial refunds if downgrading.
 Transfers to another person are permitted but include a $20 processing fee.
-No person to person transfers or transfers between distances will be permitted from 6 September.
-Transfers do not apply to future years.
+No person to person transfers or transfers between distances will be permitted from 24 September.
+Transfers apply to future years.

 Can I get a refund?